cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

                 II auto
 latVal          () { return reg_.ODR bitand pinmask_; }
 ```
-**The pin state functions all use the pinVal() function, and the on/off version take into account the invert value.
+**The pin state functions all use the pinVal() function above, and the on/off versions take into account the invert value.
 Notice we only refer to the above two functions.**
 ```
                 II auto
 isHigh          () { return pinVal(); }